You are currently viewing Awesome Ways Counseling Helps Kids With Behavioral Challenges

 How long does it take to see results in your child?

 It would be nice to say that the results happen right away.
 When it comes to counseling, results are connected to the counselor and the client.
 This is why it is so important to take your time and find a counselor that is a good fit.
-You are more than welcome to reach out to our office and to speak with Amber.
-Ask her questions.
-Let your child see her picture or watch her videos.
+You are more than welcome to reach out to our office and speak with a counselor at Santos Counseling.
+Ask questions.
+Let your child see their picture or watch their videos.

 Counseling results are connected to the work that takes place.
 If the client doesn’t actively engage in the session or take time to complete homework assignments then there may be a slower growth process.